 Isn’t this just an ordinary pork skewer like satay?
 Why Moo Ping is must-try however, is how they flatten the marinated meat onto a skewer for very even heating.
 If you observe the Japanese style of yakitori, they like to leave chunks meat on the stick.

 This way, no part of the pork ends up overcooked or dry.
 Moo ping is usually marinated with fish sauce, palm sugar and garlic, then further slathered with more sweet sauce.
-I personally prefer having only the meat skewer alone to capture its full flavor.
+I personally prefer having only the meat skewer alone to capture its full flavour.

 Moo Ping Jae Vaas : Soi Na Thong, Prachasongkro road, Bangkok | Tel: +66 89 790 0424 | Daily 8am-2pm